xmxdeus/BlockchainFramework/README.md

 > Shuts the node down and sends response (need more secure and checks)

-## Examples

-Can be found inside examples.md file.
-It shows how the two networkmngr.py instructins function. _(need to add timestamps for networkmngr.py)_

-## To Do
+## Personal To Do List

-+ Convert to TCP
++ Convert to TCP/UDP
-+ Make Timestamp in Logs more readable
++ Make Timestamp in Logs more readable ^
 + Add content in blocks
 + Implement a check to see if childprocesses terminated before shutting Manager.
 + Node ID, addresses and etc need to be put into files.
 + Create Flowchart
 + Add error handling
 + Change order of mining response in networkmngr.py
++ Rename modules ^
++ Learn threading in python to improve request handling on server-side -Implement java server architecture